fwup-home/fwup/README.md

 `fwup`, but it's needed to verify that FAT file system operations work.

     sudo apt-get install mtools

+On OSX, you'll need mtools and a few other packages to run the unit tests:

+    brew install coreutils mtools gnu-sed

 Then build the project as above and run: